Jamesits/docker-dst-server/README.md

 If you don't already have a set of server config in your data directory, we will generate one for you.
 Start server once using the command above, and you will see:
 ```
 Creating default server config...
-Done, please fill in `DoNotStarveTogether/Cluster_1/cluster_token.txt` with your cluster token and restart server!
+Please fill in `DoNotStarveTogether/Cluster_1/cluster_token.txt` with your cluster token and restart server!
 ```

 To generate a cluster token (as of 2019-11-02):